myagizmaktav/assessments-react-native/README.md

   ![Screenshot of the project](./art/xcode.jpg)

-- Sample code to be called when the button is clicked:
+- Sample Electrode code to be called when the button is clicked:
   ```swift
   // Function to be called
   openScreen(screenName: "LandingLatestScreen")